 Some analysts think advertisers could use TikTok’s algorithm to market products to young people who tune out all other advertising.
 TikTok could show a young person who enjoys watching auto videos, footage of the latest model cars, for example.

 Some analysts think ByteDance could use TikTok’s algorithm to identify products that customers want to buy.
 TikTok could send videos about hardware or tools to people who watch how-to videos for home improvement projects.

 Chinese officials think TikTok’s AI and Algorithms are so valuable that they could block ByteDance from selling the technology to an American company.
 However, ByteDance is moving forward with the TikTok Global deal.
 That indicates ByteDance could have the Chinese government’s permission to export its technology.

-Walmart (WMT) could use TikTok’s algorithm to learn which groceries customers buy each week, New York University Marketing Professor Scott Galloway speculates.
+New York University Marketing Professor Scott Galloway speculates that Walmart (WMT) could use TikTok’s algorithm to learn which groceries customers buy each week.
 Walmart could ship those products straight to customers and eliminate the ordering process.

 Instead of marketing products, Walmart could offer customers a subscription to a service.
 The algorithm-operated service will ship customers the products they regularly buy and eliminate the need for shopping.
 Eliminating shopping could help Walmart make more money by reducing its expenses.

 Galloway thinks Walmart plans to buy 7.5% of ByteDance’s American subsidiary TikTok Global to get access to TikTok’s algorithms.
 Galloway believes Walmart management plans to add TikTok algorithms to its Walmart.com eCommerce platform.

 TikTok Global’s Value